deckhouse/deckhouse/modules/040-control-plane-manager/docs/FAQ.md

       systemctl disable bashible
       ```

-2. Delete the Node object from Kubernetes;
+2. Delete the Node object from Kubernetes.
-3. [Wait](#how-do-i-view-the-list-of-etcd-members) until the etcd member is automatically deleted;
+3. [Wait](#how-do-i-view-the-list-of-etcd-members) until the etcd member is automatically deleted.

 ## How do I dismiss the master role while keeping the node?